formkiq/formkiq-client-sdk-java/docs/DocumentAttributesApi.md

 Get document attribute&#39;s versions

-Get a listing of a document&#39;s attribute versions; ONLY available with FormKiQ Pro and Enterprise
+Get a listing of a document&#39;s attribute versions; available as an Add-On Module

 ### Example
 ```java